Saturday 21st July at 7pm

 Thank you to all members of the Parish who came along the Hall in June to support the AGM.
 A big thank you to all our Trustees, user group representatives and supporters over the past year.
 Thank you especially to Pippa Hamilton and Linda Howard who stood down from their roles as Booking Secretary and Vice-Chair.
 Happily we welcomed two new trustees onto the LVH Management Committee: Tina Goldup and Vicky Haley.

-The Trustees of Lyminge Village Hall are: Owen Standen (Chairperson), Jane Michotte (Vice-Chair), Kate Kellett (Secretary), Tina Goldup (Booking secretary), Vicky Haley (Fundraising) and Sandra Luck who has taken over as Preschool representative trustee.
+The Trustees of Lyminge Village Hall are: Owen Standen (Chairperson), Jane Michotte (Vice-Chair), Kate Kellett (acting treasurer), Tina Goldup (Fundraising), Vicky Haley (Fundraising and minute secretary) and Sandra Luck who has taken over as Preschool representative trustee.
 As we have currently only filled six of the nine available trustee roles we do have potential to co-opt additional committee members.
 If anyone wishes to support the management of the village hall please do email email@example.com

 Your elected trustees wish to ensure the widest possible communication of all activities at the Village Hall through our website, facebook page and the Lyminge newsletter.
 We would welcome all Parish members to join and contribute to any of the sub committee's invovled in running the Hall.
 In particular we are looking for people to help with our fundraising and maintainance subcommittees.
 If you feel you can help in any way please contact us through the booking line, email or via a message on our facebook page.